One additional COVID-19 death reported; local church reports outbreak among members - Salisbury Post

 SALISBURY — An additional COVID-19 death was reported to the county Tuesday and a local church reported nearly two dozen of its members have tested positive.

 The death was from Liberty Commons, which is currently in its second outbreak.
-Tuesday’s death amounts to two deaths in total from that facility, with state data showing five active cases there.
+Tuesday’s death amounts to two total from that facility, with state data showing five active cases there.
 All but 26 of the 80 total COVID-19 deaths have stemmed from local congregate care facilities.

 Of the 420 total reported cases at congregate care facilities, county data show 178 cases are active across seven local facilities, while state data show 190 active cases among those facilities.
 County and state data numbers can differ if there’s a lag in reported data, and the county data hub only includes cases among Rowan County residents.